Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Currently no specific access control to this website is enforced (thus by default anyone knowing or able to guess its virtual hostname can access it).

+Note that apparently, at least under some circumstances, some versions of Firefox may incorrectly render a Meta web page: despite its HTML source being correct, for some reason the entry page of websites may correspond to another virtual host (whereas other browsers display correctly the same Meta page).

 Icon (favicon) Management